sidfishus/distributedspa/README.md

 # distributedspa
-Distributed isomorphic React single page application (SPA) hosted using .NET MVC Core 2.2 with seperate client, API, and identity server applications.
+Distributed isomorphic React single page application (SPA) hosted via .NET MVC Core 2.2 with seperate client, API, and identity server applications.

 The purpose of this is to provide a template for modern web applications.
 Developed using Chrome, and tested on IE and Edge browsers.
 Developed using the Microsoft Visual Code IDE and includes integrated build and debugging tasks.